-Forced removal Voluntary return Spain No deportation is applicable to unaccompanied minors, but they can reunion, is studied in a manner of utmost importance from the mon must be put into place comprising the hearing of the minor, in order the possibility offered since the end of 2008 to the minor to co constitutional tribunal of 22nd December 2008) has led to a halt of re nent of the taking into charge of the minor.
-A precise procedure to examine if the guarantees of return are reunited.
-In practice ontest his repatriation in front of a tribunal (decision of the France No measure of forced removal can be pronounced against an unaccompanied minor.
+Forced removal Voluntary return No deportation is applicable to unaccompanied minors, but they can be subject of 'repatriation'.
+This possibility, considered as family reunion, is studied in a manner of utmost importance from the moment of the taking into charge of the minor.
+A precise procedure Spain must be put into place comprising the hearing of the minor, in order to examine if the guarantees of return are reunited.
+In practice, the possibility offered since the end of 2008 to the minor to contest his repatriation in front of a tribunal (decision of the constitutional tribunal of 22nd December 2008) has led to a halt of returns.
+France No measure of forced removal can be pronounced against an unaccompanied minor.
 Voluntary return can be decided by the judge for children, who makes his decision upon educational evaluation that has been presented to him as well as the hearing of the minor.
 Greece The minors can be subjected to forced removals according to the same conditions as adults.
 There is no procedure of voluntary return.
 Hungary The deportations of unaccompanied minors are possible if 'an adequate protection is assured' in the country of return.
 The legal representative of the minor can coordinate and evaluate the suitability of a return on the same basis as forced removal.
 Voluntary return is organised in cooperation with the country of origin and with material support from IOM.
-Italy The deportation of an unaccompanied minor is not possible, apart policy, upon decision of the tribunal for minors.
-The Committee for foreign minors can nevertheless decide to put ar of evaluation but that does not necessarily take the wish of the mino a 'assisted repatriation' into practice after a complete procedure Romania The forced removal of a minor is possible, subject to the identification of the parents or members of the family who have given their consent.
+Italy The deportation of an unaccompanied minor is not possible, apart from reasons relating to threat to national security and public policy, upon decision of the tribunal for minors.
+The Committee for foreign minors can nevertheless decide to put an 'assisted repatriation' into practice after a complete procedure of evaluation but that does not necessarily take the wish of the minor into account.
+Romania The forced removal of a minor is possible, subject to the identification of the parents or members of the family who have given their consent.
 In practice, no forced removal has, however been implemented.
 Voluntary return is possible as for adults, but no specific procedure concerns the minors.
 Great-Britain The law authorises the authorities to remove unaccompanied minors.
 However, conditions of adequate taking into care in the country of origin are still strived for by the authorities and the difficulty of guaranteeing these conditions prevent forced removals of unaccompanied minors in practice.
 Procedures for voluntary returns are implemented through IOM programs.
-Sweden While a decision of removal is in force, an official of the Migration b voluntary or forced return.
-In both cases, it is the evaluation of the co of the minor that is the determining factor.
+Sweden While a decision of removal is in force, an official of the Migration be voluntary or forced return.
+In both cases, it is the evaluation of the coof the minor that is the determining factor.